JoelViney/CoreCooking/README.md

 # Core Cooking

-This is a simple cooking recipe website using .Net Core 2.0 and Azure Storage as the data store.

-By using the Azure Storage as a datastore to hold json files it can be hosted for free.
+This is a simple cooking recipe website using .Net Core 2.0.
+It uses Azure storage as the datastore by storing json files.
+This is done so it can be hosted for free.

-It was written to explore AspNet Core MVC.
+It was written to explore Asp.net Core MVC and Boostrap 4.

 Technologies used:
+- Core 2.0
-- AspNet Core MVC
+- Asp.Net MVC
+- Azure
 - Windows Azure Storage
 - Bootstrap 4
 - Cookie based Authentication